 To be scheduled for an interview, you will need

 - Applicaiton completely filled out with all forms signed

 Call or email the CASA office and set up an interview.

 Step 3: Congratulations!

-CASA of Liberty/Chambers Counties conducts monthly training sessions during the day (Mon – Thurs from 9 am – 3 pm) and once a quarter training classes at night from 6 pm – 8 pm on a “floating” day chosen by the class and trainer.
+CASA of Liberty & Chambers Counties conducts monthly training sessions during the day and evening.
 Classes are taught by CASA staff, volunteers, and experienced professionals from the various disciplines and agencies who work with foster children during the dependency process.